 As a woman who is approaching her 45th birthday, I should have had 3-5 mammograms already according to the recommendations of conventional medicine.
 Well, guess what?
 I’ve never had one and I don’t intend to ever have one (thank you for your wisdom, Mom).
 The dirty little secret is that a single screening mammogram exposes you to 1,000 times the radiation of a single chest xray!
 If you find this shocking and hard to believe as I did, then research the facts for yourself.
 Beware, though.
 Your doctor will most likely deny this vehemently.
 They will swear to you that a mammogram exposes you to trivial amounts of radiation.
 Don’t take their word for it.
 Research both sides of the issue and come to your own conclusions.

 So, what do you do if you are over 40 and want to safely screen for breast cancer?
-There is now a safe alternative to mammograms call thermography that can screen for the vascular changes associated with breast cancer.
-Check out this link to find out more:
+There is now a safe alternative to mammograms called thermography that can screen for the vascular changes associated with breast cancer.

 What to do if you have a thermogram and it detects a suspicious mass?
-At this point, you will need to find a doctor who will order a breast ultrasound.
+At this point, you will need get a breast cancer ultrasound.
 Usually, doctors will not order an ultrasound without a mammogram.
-You will have to ask around from your friends and family to find an open minded doctor who understands the risks associated with mammograms and who will order you a breast ultrasound with no mammogram required.
+If that is your situation, the company Herscan will do it for you without a prescription.